Ratakor/dalloc/README.md

 dfree(), dmalloc(), etc... should NEVER be used, use the classic functions and enable dalloc with `-DDALLOC` when debugging.

-strdup, strndup and reallocarray are not standard so you'll need to define `_DEFAULT_SOURCE` or equivalent to use them.
+strdup, strndup and reallocarray are not standard so you'll probably need to define `_DEFAULT_SOURCE` or equivalent to use them outside of dalloc.

 #### dalloc_check_overflow(void)
 Output all memory overflow to stderr and return the sum of all overflow.